ChrisMagliano/EDA_spotify_songs/README.md

 - The *Track Score* is a complex feature that poorly correlates with all the factors taken into account.
 However it is slightly positive correlated with the `Spotify Playlist Reach` and the `Spotify Popularity`.

 ## Limitations
 1. The dataset used in this project does not contain all the tracks on Spotify but just the *most streamed ones*.
 This means that there is a threshold value for the Spotify Streams.
-In fact, `df['Spotify Streams'].max()` is equale to 1071.
+In fact, `df['Spotify Streams'].max()` is equal to 1071.
 Thus we are considering all Spotify track with more than 1071 streams.
 2. The datset contains many NaN values, even for columns of interest.
 We handled these values by replacing them with the median value of each column.
 We opted to use the median because more robust against the outliers.
 However, this always constitutes an approximation of the genuine dataset.

 ## References